Standing among keychains, mugs, stickers and other St. Jude branded items is a sales associate with the warmest smile you’ve ever seen.

 Janice Ivory is the owner of that smile.

-She works at the ALSAC/St. Jude Gift Shop, located on the campus of St. Jude Children’s Research Hospital in Memphis, Tenn., and greets all who enter its doors with the kindness and welcome that St. Jude has held paramount since its founding in 1962.
+She works at the ALSAC/St. Jude Gift Shop, located on the campus of St. Jude Children’s Research Hospital in Memphis, Tennessee, and greets all who enter its doors with the kindness and welcome that St. Jude has held paramount since its founding in 1962.

 "I feel like I have a giant family," she mused before naming off patients she’s known over the years.
 Joel, Lindsey, Tayde, Gabriela … the list goes on.